TarlanZiyadov/tarlanziyadov.github.io/_posts/2023-01-02-talk-about-flaky-tests.markdown

 The next day you come back and see that the test case you built yesterday has failed.
 You investigate whether there is a new bug in the core app.
 If you have logs related to the core app, it’s important to check them because there might be a bug that occurs only under certain circumstances.

 Let’s say you don’t find any new bugs.
-Then you investigate if there were any new changes in the core app—again, nothing new.
+Then you investigate if there were any new changes in the core app again, nothing new.

 You then run your tests locally and your build passes successfully.
-You decide to run the test two more times to see if it’s flaky, and boom — one of the three runs fails.
+You decide to run the test two more times to see if it’s flaky, and boom one of the three runs fails.

 You check the test result and, depending on the framework, you get an error message.
 For example, your script couldn’t find an element in the DOM.
 You check the element and it’s the same element as yesterday.